 you can always deploy your application as bytecode to a platform for which you

 do not have an AOT compiler.
-(This would of course blow the advantage of IP
+(That would of course blow the benefit of IP

 There used to be half a dozen AOT Java compilers on the market in the year 2000,

 but the only two that have survived are

 You will find a side-by-side comparison of these products

 in the Bonus Features section below.

 RoboVM is an interesting new

 open-source project that enables you to compile Java code down to native iOS